devclahore/hackathon-tips/README.md

 - Brainstorm and explore new ideas of solutions to build.
 - Validate and prototype your project or product ideas (if they align with the theme and rules etc.).
 - Challenge yourself.
 Put your skills to the test!
 - Add to your portfolio.
 The projects you build, even your participation alone can become a part of your portfolio.
-The fact that you participate, shows that you enjoy being a problem solver and are interesting in hacking.
+The fact that you participate, shows that you enjoy being a problem solver and are interested in hacking.
 It is highly advisable to document and publish your projects on GitHub / LinkedIn etc. to showcase what you've built to an even broader community.
 - Broaden your perspective.
 You get to observe what your peers are building.
 This can be an inspirational experience.
 - Have fun!
 Enjoy the healthy competition (most important).
 - Maybe even win prizes, however, this should be the least of your priorities.
 Focus on challenging yourself and building cool stuff!

 Understand that there are no losers in hackathons!
 You learn a lot within a short span of time.
 You meet new people, have fun, build cool stuff and add to your portfolio.
-Isn't that a win already!?
+Isn't that a big win already!?

 ## Other useful resources